elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 IP address.
 You also have to make sure your router is configured appropriately so that the correct ports are open and mapped to your identity box.
 If you do not want to buy a domain name yet or your IP address changes often, you can try using services [http://noip.com/](http://noip.com/) or your preferred DynamicDNS solution.
-In the end, you need to have a url that resolves to your Identity Box.
+In the end, you need to have a url that resolves to your Etana.

 > Yes, this is all impossible to do for a regular user, but if you are reading this, you must know what you are doing.
 > We work hard to make this experience painless for the regular users that will decide to acquire the box from us.